 Mobile Data issues can render a device completely unusable, based on your usage and preferences.
 Some users reported that the LTE/4G is incredibly slow and unreliable.
 And, for some reason, especially when the device is charging.

 Alternatively, you can try disabling Bluetooth for the time being, as there might be an interference.
 If none of that works, look for more solutions in our article that’s dedicated to resolving data issues on Android.

 3. Wi-Fi and Hotspot issues

-Similar to the aforementioned issues with the mobile reception and mobile data, some Moto G Power users have had a hard time with the Wi-Fi.
+Similar to the aforementioned issues with mobile reception and mobile data, some Moto G Power users have had a hard time with Wi-Fi.
 It seems that the network speeds are subpar for some, while others experience frequent disconnections.

-Additionally, the Hotspot doesn’t work for some, which is probably related to mobile data issues mentioned above.
+Additionally, the Hotspot doesn’t work for some, which is probably related to the mobile data issues mentioned above.
 In both cases, we can suggest resetting your network settings and temporarily disabling Bluetooth.
 If that doesn’t help, consider resetting your device to factory settings.

 4. No in-call sound